 » View Whitefish Lodging Options

 Colorado ski resorts may not bring to mind “affordable skiing,” but don’t sleep on Sunlight Mountain Resort, which isn’t far from Aspen (45 miles).
 This is a family-friendly Colorado mountain resort in Glenwood Springs, where you can ski all day and then soak your weary bones after a day of skiing in one of the largest hot spring pools in the world.
-Lift tickets for adults start as low as $80.
-Kids 12 and under ski free at Sunlight with a paying adult on the Ski, Swim, and Stay program offered through hotel partners, while adults over 80 also ski free.
+Lift tickets for adults start as low as $70 during the week and are between $90 to $104 on weekends.
+Kids 12 and under ski free at Sunlight with a paying adult on the Ski, Swim, and Stay program offered through hotel partners.
+Adults over 80 also ski free.
 Sunlight Mountain Resort has 470 acres of skiable terrain and 2,010 feet of vertical.

 » View Sunlight Lodging Options